Title: Therapy

 Originally published in Germany as Die Therapie by Knaur, 2006

-I came across this book by way of Euro Crime, an information packed blog devoted to British and European crime fiction.
-I was scrolling through the list of authors sorted by their country of origin looking for something recent to read by a German writer.
-Sebastian Fitzek’s Therapy was the lucky winner because I was able to request it through the Metropolitan Library System via my library’s website with a simple click of my mouse.
+I came across this book by way of Euro Crime, an information-packed blog devoted to British and European crime fiction.
+I was scrolling through the list of authors sorted by their country of origin, looking for something recent to read by a German writer.
+Sebastian Fitzek’s Therapy was the lucky winner because I could request it through the Metropolitan Library System via my library’s website with a simple mouse click.
 It arrived in two or three days.
 I love my library.
-I used to be a compulsive book buyer, but now I’m mainly a compulsive book-checker-outer at the library because 1) I’m in school and low on funds and 2) its free.
+I used to be a compulsive book buyer, but now I’m mainly a compulsive book-checker-outer at the library because 1) I’m in school and low on funds and 2) it’s free.

-Shortly after Viktor’s arrival at Parkum, the mysterious and pushy Anna Glass walks into his life wanting therapy sessions with him.
+Shortly after Viktor arrives at Parkum, the mysterious and pushy Anna Glass enters his life, wanting therapy sessions with him.
 He insists he’s no longer seeing patients, but she’s a writer who claims to suffer from a form of schizophrenia that piques his curiosity: the characters she creates come to life.
-But what keeps him talking with her, and violating his own professional standards, is that some of Anna’s hallucinations seem to provide clues to Josey’s disappearance.
+But what keeps him talking with her and violating his professional standards is that some of Anna’s hallucinations seem to provide clues to Josey’s disappearance.

-Viktor gets in touch with Kai, the private investigator whose been working on Josey’s disappearance, and he does some leg work on the possible clues Anna provides.
-Strange things start to happen as a storm brews on the North Sea: Viktor starts getting ill after seeing Anna, his dog disappears, the island’s mayor warms him that Anna seems like trouble, and then there’s the odd ways that Anna shows up.
-Is she really there for help or is she a danger to Viktor?
+Viktor gets in touch with Kai, the private investigator who has been working on Josey’s disappearance, and he does some leg work on the possible clues Anna provides.
+Strange things start to happen as a storm brews on the North Sea: Viktor starts getting ill after seeing Anna, his dog disappears, the island’s mayor warms him that Anna seems like trouble, and then there are the odd ways that Anna shows up.
+Is she really there for help, or is she a danger to Viktor?
 Does she know something about Josey?
 Is Josey alive?

-This is one of those books that’s hard to talk about without giving away too much and I don’t want to blow any plot twists for you.
+This is one of those books that’s hard to talk about without giving away too much, and I don’t want to spoil any plot twists.
 I highly recommend Therapy to those who like to be kept off balance by a good story.